threefoldfoundation/info_threefold_pub/wiki/tokens/wallets/albedo.md

 ## Get TFT

 If you do not have TFT yet, you can [buy it](how_to_buy) and deposit to your wallet.

-Or alternative you can buy XLM or USDT first and then [swap to TFT inside Albedo](albedo?id=swap-assets).
+Alternative you can buy XLM or USDT first and then [swap to TFT inside Albedo](albedo?id=swap-assets).

 ## Send and Receive funds